slint-ui/slint/docs/testing.md

 ### Rust driver

-The rust driver will compile each snippet of code and put it in a `sixtyfps!` macro in its own module In addition, if there are ```` ```rust ```` blocks in a comment, they are extracted into a `#[test]` function in the same module.
+The rust driver will compile each snippet of code and put it in a `slint!` macro in its own module In addition, if there are ```` ```rust ```` blocks in a comment, they are extracted into a `#[test]` function in the same module.
 This is usefull to test the rust api.
 This is all compiled in a while program, so the `SLINT_TEST_FILTER` environment variable can be